fokazakist/graph_co-occurence_boosting/src/README.txt

-This package is gBoost with wildcards without cashing.
+This package is gBoost with wildcards with cashing.

 need to use:
 c++ library, boost